-A cross-border crime takes place when a person becomes a victim of a crime committed outside his/her country of residence, or if the crime committed effects the victim in his/her country of residence (cybercrime, cross-border fraud, etc.).
-Cross-border felonies are complex and can involve conventional offences with one or a small group of victims: assault, theft, internet scams; or collective or mass events: terrorism, war crimes, crimes against humanity.
-A victim’s relatives, partner or friends, and those, who witnessed the crime, are indirect victims.
+A cross-border crime takes place when a person becomes a victim of a crime committed outside their country of residence, or if a crime committed abroad affects the victim in their country of residence.
+It is ‘any serious crime with a cross-border dimension committed at or along, or which is related to, the external borders’.
+It may affect a diversity of people, including tourists, asylum seekers, temporary workers and others.
+Some common cross-border crimes include cybercrime, cross-border fraud, terrorism, trafficking in human beings, organised crime, environmental crimes, etc. Cross-border crimes are complex and can involve conventional offences with a small number of victims: assault, theft or internet scams; or target a larger number of people: terrorism, war crimes, crimes against humanity.

 - Inform others about your plans: leave details (dates, itinerary, accommodation arrangements) with family or friends and establish a way you can get in touch with them.

 - Inform a local consulate: if you are traveling outside the EU, it might be a good idea to inform your local consulate when you arrive and leave details of your trip and a phone number they can reach you at.

 - Make electronic copies of your documents: create an electronic backup of your passport, visas, medical insurance card, itinerary, immunization record, and any other important documents.
 Email the files to yourself and keep them in your inbox in case any of your documents are lost, stolen, or damaged.

 - Inform yourself: check travel advice, and your foreign office/ministry’s website, for your destination online.

 To prevent being the victim of cross-border cybercrime, such as fraud:

 - Set out strong passwords for your devices.

 - Protect your devices through anti-spyware software, firewalls and anti-spam software

 - Do not share personal information, including identification documents, passwords, bank card details and others, unless you have verified the identity of the person.